thomas-xza/COMP16321_python_game/README.md

 I have built something less monolithic to 1 file, which only updates on the clock, and with a more sane data structure.

-##  Overlaid finite state machine - how it works
+##  Overlaid finite state machine - how it work

 See `docs/state_diagram.svg` for a diagram of the finite state machine.